-As stated in the first article of these 101 series, there are certain roles and responsibilities imposed on each individual from their own childhood in society.
+There are certain roles and responsibilities imposed on each individual from their own childhood in society.
 These roles and responsibilities constitute gender.
 The acceptance of masculinity as a phenomenon shaped in the social context has been realized thanks to the perspective brought by feminist theories to the field of social sciences.
 It has been accepted that masculinity, like femininity, is shaped and reproduced within gender relations (Kimmel & Messner, 2009).
 Early feminist thinkers accepted that women had common oppression without much consideration of different relations such as race and class (Connell, 1987).
 Based on this acceptance, the understanding of the different contexts of oppression created by different experiences of femininity in feminist studies and the attention given to the concept of difference led to the development of masculinity studies.
 As the claim that femininity is an area of common interest arising from the total oppression of women has become debatable, the assumption that there is an area of total common interest among men arising from the oppression of women has been questioned (Nagel, 1998; Levy, 2007).
 These discussions have allowed for the acceptance of different masculinities and their different masculine power positions.
 A single masculinity formation can not be mentioned sociologically.
 As Connell argues, as seen in different gender positions, masculinity should be thought of as a commodity that is created in the context of a power relationship and that is owned or lost by being articulated in different contexts.

 While the first studies tried to explain what was understood and what characteristics were envisaged by masculinity, they declared that there is no universal, single, and consistent definition of masculinity (Pleck & Sawyer 1974; Connell, 1985; Dowd, 2010).
 In general, masculinity can be defined as a gender form that represents the gender order socially established on the basis of power and the cultural, ideological, linguistic, and political continuity produced accordingly (Carrigan et al., 1985; Connell, 1987).
 This gender form is established into masculinity by taking on the roles assigned to it under the influence of the cultural climate in which people live today.
 Those who cannot be integrated into society are recognized with various sexual identities and marginalized and oppressed so as to be kept at the edge of society.